Causus bilineatus: Description

 The head is slightly distinct from the neck, while the snout is fairly long and tapering.
 Midbody there are 15–18 rows of dorsal scales that are weakly keeled and have a soft and velvety appearance.
 The ventral scales number 122–141 in males and 128–144 in females.
 There are 18–30 subcaudals.

 The color pattern consists of an ash to auburn to brown ground color, overlaid with numerous irregular or vaguely rectangular black dorsal patches.
 These patches lie within two distinct and narrow pale stripes that run the length of the body.
 The belly color is dark to dark cream.

 Geographic range

-Causus bilineatus is found in Angola, Zambia, southern DR Congo, Rwanda, and western Tanzania.
+C. bilineatus is found in Angola, southern DR Congo, Rwanda, western Tanzania, and Zambia.

 The type locality is given by Boulenger (1905) as "between Benguella and Bihé" (Angola).
 Bocage (1895) listed "Duque de Bragança, Quissange, Caconda, and Huilla" (Angola) for the localities.